 Let's take a moment to think about where Public Liability Insurance will help you as a handyman.
 If you were pressure washing a customer's car and your equipment malfunctions, causing damage to the vehicle, your liability insurance would grant you cover for any costs incurred.

 Likewise, if you were installing a new kitchen for a client and accidentally injure them by leaving your tools lying around, you will be able to protect yourself with the right level of insurance.

 At Rhino Trade Insurance, our Public Liability Insurance offers some of the best protection on the market, all at a reasonable price.
-Our cover can be taken out from £1 million, £2 million, £5 million and £10million on request.
+Our cover can be taken out from £1 million, £2 million and £5 million.
 It also won't cost you the earth, with policies starting at just £72.80 a year.

 Do I need to have Employers' Liability Insurance?

 If you run a handyman business and have a few employees, you are required to have Employers' Liability Insurance under UK law.

 The reason for this cover is to protect yourself if one of your staff members causes accidental damage or injury to property or customers.
 It also covers injury to themselves for the work they undertake.